Fayetteville swimmer with Down Syndrome heads to world competition

 “I feel excited and nervous at the same time,” she said.

-Mary is getting ready to head to the 10th Down Syndrome Swimming Championships in Portgual.
-She’s on the U.S. swim team, and is the only athlete from Arkansas.
+Borman is getting ready to head to the 10th Down Syndrome Swimming Championships in Portgual.
+She’s on the U.S. swim team and is the only athlete from Arkansas.

 “On freestyle, I do 50, 100 and 200, and I also might do the four-by-200 relay,” she said.
 “For backstroke, I might do the 50, 100 and 200.”

-From her swim cap, which has a colorful “USA” along the side, to her festive and patriotic finger nail polish, Mary is ready to represent her country.
+From her swim cap, which has a colorful “USA” along the side, to her festive and patriotic fingernail polish, Borman is ready to represent her country.

 “I think of our soldiers and the military who serve our country,” she said.
 “I’m also doing that for my country as well.”